Horst Förster (conductor, 1920): Career

 From September 1964 to 1966, he was principal conductor of the Dresden Philharmonic Orchestra.
-He opened the 1964/65 season with a concert with the US violinist Ruggiero Ricci.
+He opened the 1964-1965 season with a concert with the US violinist Ruggiero Ricci.
 After Förster had been criticised by the state in Halle for his too Western repertoire, he tried to serve more composers from Eastern Europe in Dresden.
 Moreover, he continued the contemporary music cultivation of his predecessor Heinz Bongartz.
 Thus he performed the Rhapsody for Orchestra by Johannes Paul Thilman, the concerto for piano (with Annerose Schmidt) and the Symphonic Concerto by Gerhard Rosenfeld as well as the cantatas Eros by Fidelio F. Finke and Schir Haschirim by Rudolf Wagner-Régeny on the premiere.
-Also during his years of office in Dresden it took him abroad as a guest conductor, as in 1965 to Chile.
-Together with Bongartz, he undertook an extended orchestral concert tour to West Germany in the same year.
-More and more, however, Förster's strength dwindled due to illness.
-Until 1965 he was still supported by the second conductor Gerhard Rolf Baue, then by the guest conductors György Lehel, Klaus Tennstedt and Heinz Rögner as well as Dieter Härtwig.
-Försters Nachfolger wurde Kurt Masur.

 In 1957, he received a teaching assignment and in 1961 a professorship at the Hochschule für Musik "Hanns Eisler".
 Until his Dresden appointment, he led a conducting class there.
 After his illness, he was again active as a university teacher.
 Among his students were Peter Aderhold, Hans-Dieter Baum, Christian Ehwald, Helmut Gleim, Hartmut Haenchen, Christian Kluttig, Volker Rohde and Jörg-Peter Weigle.
 In Eisenach, he promoted the young Kapellmeister Rolf Reuter.

+Also during his years of office in Dresden it took him abroad as a guest conductor, as in 1965 to Chile.
+Together with Bongartz, he undertook an extended orchestral concert tour to West Germany in the same year.
+More and more, however, Förster's strength dwindled due to illness.
+Until 1965 he was still supported by the second conductor Gerhard Rolf Baue, then by the guest conductors György Lehel, Klaus Tennstedt and Heinz Rögner as well as Dieter Härtwig.
+Förster's successor in leading the Dresden Philharmonic was Kurt Masur.